There are few experiences in this life more exhilarating than trekking thousands of feet up the side of a mountain.

 But just because those mountaineers are willing to take risks to do something they love doesn’t mean that they’re reckless.
-Every one of them makes sure they have the right items packed before a trip.
+Every one of them makes sure they have the right gear packed before a mountaineering expedition.

 On the one hand, you want to be well-prepared for anything Mother Nature throws at you.
 If the weather turns bad and you’re stuck on the side of a mountain without proper supplies, it could mean the end of your life.

-What are the must-have tools of the trade for mountaineering?
-Here are the ones that the world’s toughest mountaineers swear by.
+What are the must-have mountaineering tools?
+Here are the seven the world’s toughest mountaineers swear by.

 Emergency sleeping bags have several features that make them perfect for cold nights on the side of a mountain.
-Their material reflects up to 90% of your body heat to help you stay warm.
-The edges are all sealed to keep out wind, snow, rain and other elements you face sleeping outside.
+Their material reflects up to 90% of your body heat to help you stay warm and the edges are sealed to keep out wind, snow, rain and other elements you face sleeping outside.

 Since emergency sleeping bags are made with mountaineers in mind, they are lightweight and compact, adding little for you to carry.